stianloader/Starloader-API/README.md

 however it should be noted that you cannot register the same listener instance multiple times, although this should rarely be an issue for you.
-It should also be noted that the event API is very fragile at the moment and you should avoid registering or unregistering listeners an incredible amount of times as that can be very resource intensive.
+It should also be noted that the event API is very fragile at the moment and you should avoid registering or unregistering listeners frequently as that can be very resource intensive.